On April 7, 2014, a team of security researchers announced the discovery of a critical vulnerability dubbed “The Heartbleed Bug

 - As a safety measure it is highly advisable to replace the web server certificate after the OpenSSL upgrade.

 NOTE: Do not revoke your current certificate until the new replacement certificate is installed.

 - Create a new private key & Certificate Signing Request (CSR).

 NOTE: Do not reuse the existing private key & Certificate Signing Request (CSR).

-- To replace your certificate via Partner channel, view the steps in SO17278
+- Replace your certificate via Partner channel.

 - After installing the replacement certificate, the previous issued certificate should be removed from the server or device.
 Once confirmed working, you need to revoke the previous certificate.